Life Help: Student Emergency Resources

-The need for scholarship support is greater than ever.
+In the Fall of 2020, just months away, the need for scholarship support will be greater than ever.
 At Minnesota State Mankato almost all scholarship support available to students comes from private support – from donors– the majority of whom are alumni.
 Would you make a gift to support a student this fall through the general scholarship fund?
 Donate to General Scholarships here.

 Please direct and questions you may have to email@example.com or 507-389-2121.